California DUI Accident Injury Attorney

 Alcohol-related auto accidents can be among the most severe.
 Since these types of crashes affect thousands each year, they are a particular problem across the country.
 In 2002 alone, over 17,000 people nationwide were killed in alcohol-related wrongful death.

 The country averages one death per half hour due to alcohol.
 The experienced Los Angeles car accident attorneys at Ehline Law Firm stands ready to assist the victims of such a disaster.
 Then we can hold the negligent party responsible.

 Just one more beer seems to be a constant of parties, functions, and social events everywhere.
 All types of alcohol can have various effects on the body.
-Almost always it can make normal functions difficult if not dangerous.
-Perhaps the most dangerous role drinking can affect remains driving a car.
+Almost always, it can make normal functions difficult if not dangerous.
+Perhaps the most perilous role drinking can affect remains driving a car.

 But this is not the case.
 As will be seen below, even a little alcohol can lead to catastrophic crashes.
 Many of these will involve horrific injuries, a coma, and even death.

 First, avoid all alcohol before driving.
 But this should go without saying.
 But ultimately, far too many people believe that they are the exception to the rule.
 Secondly, make sure to keep others from drinking and driving.